Aleph-Alpha/pharia-engine/README.md

 #### MacOS

 Podman on MacOS requires a separate virtual machine run by the user.
-To compile Pharia Kernel, at least 4 GiB of RAM are needed and 8 GiB are recommended.
+To compile PhariaKernel, at least 4 GiB of RAM are needed and 8 GiB are recommended.
 You set this up with

 ```shell
 podman machine init